 ADVERTISING

-Occurrence on Heinrich-Heine-Straße and Bauhof – City reacts with immediate measures
+Occurrences on Heinrich-Heine-Straße and Bauhof – city reacts with immediate measures

 Riedstadt.
-The invasive ant species Tapinoma magnum , also known as the large gland ant , has now been detected in Riedstadt .
-According to the city administration, the current occurrence is limited to a section of Heinrich-Heine-Straße (numbers 13–21) and the southern area of the municipal building yard .
+The invasive ant species Tapinoma magnum , also known as the large glandular ant , has now been detected in Riedstadt .
+According to the city administration, the current infestation is limited to a section of Heinrich-Heine-Straße (house numbers 13–21) and the southern area of the municipal depot .

 Striking discovery during site inspection

-At the beginning of July, members of the Environmental Department during an inspection as part of the "From Gray to Green" .
-The animals moved in dense columns between two field maples and were active right up into the treetops.
-Characteristics such as varying body sizes (2–4 mm), completely black coloration , and a pungent odor of acetone or gasoline pointed to the invasive species Tapinoma magnum .
-A specialist report confirmed the suspicion shortly afterwards.
+In early July, employees of the environmental department noticed an unusually high number of ants during a site visit as part of the "From Gray to Green" varying body sizes (2–4 mm), completely black coloration , and a pungent odor of acetone or gasoline indicated the invasive species Tapinoma magnum .
+An expert report confirmed the suspicion shortly thereafter.

-According to the expert's assessment, the ant species was likely introduced via planters containing Mediterranean plants such as olive trees, citrus plants, or cherry laurel .
-From there, the insects apparently entered the tree-lined green strip along the road .
-The infestation at the construction yard is also likely related to a planter previously placed on Heinrich-Heine-Straße.
+According to the expert, the ant species was likely introduced via planters containing Mediterranean plants such as olive trees, citrus trees, or cherry laurel .
+From there, the insects apparently spread to the tree-lined green strip along the road .
+The infestation at the municipal depot is also likely related to a planter previously placed on Heinrich-Heine-Straße.

 Immediate relocation and closure of the construction site